 Mixed age dog packs also have special requirements, as explained here.
 If the problem seems mild, try making one dog predict attention for the other, as discussed here.

 The first thing you need to do in the case of more serious altercations is "crate/rotate" which means one dog is confined and the other dog is out, then rotate.
 Here's a good illustration of some ways to get this done and why.
 Do not let the dogs "fight it out."

 You will likely need professional assistance for the work involved in changing the behavior.
 Here is a preview.
 If one dog is trying to kill the other dog (grab and shake) or if there is a big size difference, you may need to keep them separated indefinitely.
-Always take a small dog to the vet after a fight with an older dog.
-Here's why.
+Always take a small dog to the vet after a fight with an older dog to check for internal injuries.